ni/monodrive-documentation/docs/monoDrive_home/Lighting API.md

 Lights are composed of one or more `URectangleLightObjects` or `UConeLightObjects` grouped together into a `ULightArray`, which is attached to an actor in the simulation. `UConeLightObjects` are composed of a `UPointLightComponent` which optionally provides backlighting in encslosures and a `USpotLightComponent` which provides the projected conical light. `URectangleLightObjects` use `RectLightComponents` instead to create a retangular light projection useful for LEDs.

-Each backlight and directional light component are independetly moveable and controllable to create the correct projected and backlighting that models your vehicle's headlamps.
+Each backlight and directional light component are independetly moveable and controllable to create the correct projected and backlighting that models a vehicle's headlamps.

 ## Light Editor UI